-Jemima Stratford QC is widely recognised as a leading litigator in EU, competition and public law/human rights.
+Jemima Stratford QC is widely recognised as a leading litigator with a broad practice in public law, EU/international, competition and human rights.

-Jemima’s EU and competition expertise range from FRAND licensing to pharmaceuticals, and from free movement to financial services.
-She has appeared in more than 50 cases in the General Court and Court of Justice in Luxembourg.
+Jemima’s EU/international and competition expertise ranges from FRAND licensing to pharmaceuticals, and from free movement to financial services.
+She is regarded as one of the leading Silks in regulatory matters.
+Jemima has appeared in more than 50 cases in the General Court and Court of Justice in Luxembourg.
 Her domestic practice includes competition law cases in the CAT, Commercial Court and Patents Court.

 Jemima's public law and human rights work have taken her to the Supreme Court and to the Grand Chamber of the ECtHR.
 Before taking silk, she was a member of the Attorney General’s ‘A’ Panel.
 She acts for both claimants and defendants across a wide range of cases, some of which also have a connection with EU law.
-Jemima also advises both States and international organisations on immunities from jurisdiction, dealing with both public international law and human rights arguments before the ECtHR, the High Court and Employment Tribunals.
+Jemima also advises both States and international organisations on immunities from jurisdiction, dealing with both public international law and human rights arguments.

 BA (New College Oxford, Modern History First Class); Dip Law (City University, with Distinction)